Dummy-Bug/Data-Structures-and-Algorithms/1 Scaler Academy/3 Advanced DSA/Stacks/Stacks I/5 Redundant Braces.md

 * The key to solve such question is to find out what information to put inside the stack and what not..

-**Approach**
-If we somehow pick out sub-expressions surrounded by ( and ), then if we are left with () as a part of the string, we know we have redundant braces.

-Let us take an example:

-(a+(a+b))

-We keep pushing elements onto the stack till we encounter ')'.
-When we encounter ')', we start popping elements until we find a matching '('.
-If the number of elements popped does not correspond to '()', we are fine, and we can move forward.
-Otherwise, voila!
-Matching braces have been found.
-Some Extra Hints:

-Try to run your code on test cases like (a*(a))  and (a) ??

 ```